Actually, we’re going to cheat and use the example popup that comes with Popup Maker. Don’t worry. That still counts as making your first popup π

 - Read Add A Popup Trigger for more details on adding popup triggers.

-- Read the Usage Examples in A Beginner’s Guide to Popup Triggers for creating an Auto Open, a Click Open, and a Form Submission trigger (3 most popular triggers).
+- What if you need a popup to open with a click or form submission?
+Read the Usage Examples in A Beginner’s Guide to Popup Triggers for creating an Auto Open, a Click Open, and a Form Submission trigger (3 most popular triggers).

 - Watch a short 6-minute video tutorial to learn how to launch a popup when you click on any element on your post or page.